cosmos/cosmos-sdk/docs/architecture/adr-004-genesis-modes.md

 start a chain.
 The rest is loaded directly from the mandatory genesis parameters.
 2. **Restarted chain**: the user provides all the fields from genesis.

-If an empty chain from `1.` recives _any_ field that should be populated, the initialization of the app should `panic`.
+If an empty chain from `1.` receives _any_ field that should be populated, the initialization of the app should `panic`.
 Same applies for `2.` if a single field is missing.

 The fields that are not required are the ones in general are checked with simulation